pat-s/roweb2/content/blog/2020-02-26-devguide-release/index.md

 ### CRAN gotchas

-Quite cool that those were contributed by package authors to lessen the probability of other authors' mixing the policies.
+We've added two [CRAN gotchas](https://devguide.ropensci.org/building.html#crangotchas).
+It's especially nice that those were contributed by package authors to lessen the probability of other authors' missing the policies.
+The gotchas are:

-add one CRAN gotcha: single quoting software names(#245, [`@aaronwolen`](https://github.com/aaronwolen))

-add new CRAN gotcha about having 'in R' or 'with R' in your package title ([`@bisaloo`](https://github.com/Bisaloo), ropensci/dev_guide#221)
+* In both the `Title` and `Description` fields, the names of packages or other external software must be quoted using single quotes (e.g., *'Rcpp' Integration for the 'Armadillo' Templated Linear Algebra Library*).
+Thanks [Aaron Wolen](https://github.com/aaronwolen)).

+* Do not put 'in R' or 'with R' in your title as this is obvious from packages hosted on CRAN.
+If you would like this information to be displayed on your website nonetheless, check the [`pkgdown` documentation](https://pkgdown.r-lib.org/reference/build_home.html#yaml-config-home) to learn how to override this.
+Thanks to [Hugo Gruson](https://github.com/Bisaloo).

 ### Forum guidance

-clarify forum guidance (for use cases and in general).
+We've clarified how to use rOpenSci forum in the [collaboration guide](https://devguide.ropensci.org/collaboration.html) and in the chapter about [marketing your package](https://devguide.ropensci.org/marketing.html).

 ### Package dependencies

-add advice on specifying dependency minimum versions ([`@karthik`](https://github.com/karthik), [`@annakrystalli`](https://github.com/annakrystalli), #185).
+We've added advice on specifying dependency minimum versions and on Bioconductor dependencies in [the section about package dependencies](https://devguide.ropensci.org/building.html#package-dependencies).

-Bioconductor

 ## Meta: changes in deployment

 ### GitHub actions

-start using GitHub actions instead of Travis for deployment.
+We've started using GitHub Actions instead of Travis for deployment.
+We've got three workflows

- hvitfeldt.me/blog/bookdown-netlify-github-actions (that I didn't use, but that is a very thorough walkthrough) and speakerdeck.com/jimhester/github-actions-for-r.
+* whenever there's a push to master, the book is built on Travis to a _book folder whose content is then pushed to the gh-pages branch that's the source for [our production book](https://devguide.ropensci.org).

+* whenever there's a push to dev, the book is built on Travis to a _book folder whose content is then pushed to the dev-site branch that's the source for our [dev book](https://devguide.netlify.com).

+* whenever there's a commit in a PR from a repo that has `NETLIFY_SITE_ID` as secret i.e. most often the same repo and not forks, the book is built, deployed to Netlify, and a commit comment allows to find the preview URL.
+Getting the preview for any PR was the main motivation for our exploring a different deploy method.

+If you want to know more about GitHub actions for R, we recommend [Jim Hester's slidedeck](https://speakerdeck.com/jimhester/github-actions-for-r) and [Emil Hvitfeldt's thorough walkthrough "Deploy your bookdown project to Netlify with Github Actions"](https://www.hvitfeldt.me/blog/bookdown-netlify-github-actions/).
+You can also explore [our workflows](https://github.com/ropensci/dev_guide/tree/dev/.github/workflows).

 ### URL checking

-Mention the script checking URLs now use commonmark instead of regular expressions, and add a link to ropensci.org/technotes/2019/12/19/urls-tidying
+Our [script checking URLs](https://github.com/ropensci/dev_guide/blob/master/inst/book_grooming.R) now uses commonmark instead of regular expressions.
+If you're interesting in programmatic URL cleaning, you can also read [the recent rOpenSci tech note about cleaning a website URLs with R](https://ropensci.org/technotes/2019/12/19/urls-tidying/).

+### Conclusion

+In this post we summarized the changes incorporated into our book ["rOpenSci Packages: Development, Maintenance, and Peer Review"](https://devguide.ropensci.org/) over the last 5 months.
+We are grateful for all contributions that made this release possible.
+Although our release frequency has now slowed down, we are already working on updates for our next version, such as [how to deal with the documentation website documenting the development vs release version of a package](https://github.com/ropensci/dev_guide/issues/200).
+Check out the [the issue tracker](https://github.com/ropensci/dev_guide/issues/) if you'd like to contribute.